ltsochev-dev/movie-watchlist/README.md

 ### ToDo's

 - Route change transition animations
+- Indication that a movie has been seen already
 - Preloaders for when we're loading remote information
 - Add more authentication providers